 Changing pace entirely from the last entry in this list, Plants vs Zombies: Battle for Neighborville Complete Edition is a fun, engaging puzzler with plenty of zombies.

-There are heaps of great puzzle games on the Nintendo Switch, and this one is an absolute gem.
+There are a large number of great puzzle games on this handheld, and this one is an absolute gem.
 In this game, you’ll have to work with the garden plants around you to battle against the shambling hordes of the undead, using various special skills and abilities to keep them at bay.

 There’s a lot of replay value here, with 24 unique characters to play and individual upgrades for all of them.
 The game offers up decently hefty campaigns to play through as well, with medals and objectives to work towards.

 It’s not just single player content on offer, either.
 This game has a great multiplayer offering, with different modes like capture the flag and team deathmatch.

 Visually, this game looks great.
 The character designs are fun, and the levels look great as well.
 It is worth noting that there are a few drops in framerate when things on screen get too chaotic.
 It’s nothing game-breaking but can be frustrating, especially in multiplayer.

 This game is a must-have for any puzzle game fans or people looking for a casual zombie experience.
 It’s not the most intense game on the market by any means, but it’s a lot of fun and provides heaps of content to keep players busy for hours on end.